PatrickKyei/exception/_drafts/2022-04-28-still-people.md

 ## Still Broke

-> If you are not willing to work for it, then don't complaing about not having it.
+> If you are not willing to work for it, then don't complain about not having it.

+It is said that money isn't everything, which may be true in certain situations.
+But we can't argue out that in this our world money solves 95% of our problems.
+We need money for virtually everything.
+If we can truly know what comfort means in life, we need money.

+Any person in your life who always complains they are still broke but doesn't do anything about their situation would be hard to deal with.

+One of the benefits of friendship or any kind of intimate relationship is that the other person would be able to come through for us in times of our need.
+This is not something we think about, but we expect it.

+Any person in your life who depends on you all the time because they complain they are still broke would at point feel a sense of entitlement to your resources.
+This is very dangerous for your relationship.

 ## Still Hating